Compare 'One Click Installs' Web Hosting at WhoIsHostingThis.com

-What are One-click Installs?
+What Are One-Click Installs?

 One-click installation is not exactly what it sounds like.
 Sometimes it can take up to two clicks to get something completely installed.
-But even with that extra click, web hosting providers that offer one-click installs of popular applications make your job of setting up a new website a lot easier.
+Web hosting providers that offer one-click installs of popular applications make your job of setting up a new website a lot easier.

 But it wasn't always the case.

 Or have you ever thought about how the computer knows that when you click on a certain type of file, it should open the specific program you want?

 And don't forget specific language support.
 If a program was written in one version of a language, and your computer uses a different version of that language, there might be problems.
 How complicated can install new software be?
 Here's what one expert had to say about it:

 I dread installing stuff, and I have a Ph.D. in computer science.